SAP/jenkins-library/documentation/docs/scenarios/xsa-deploy/Readme.md

 * You have set up Project “Piper”.
 See [README](https://github.com/SAP/jenkins-library/blob/master/README.md).
 TODO: not needed when CX Jenkins is used.
 Required for plain Jenkins use cases.
 * You have installed the Multi-Target Application (MTA) Archive Builder 1.0.6 or newer.
 See [SAP Development Tools](https://tools.hana.ondemand.com/#cloud).
 TODO: Obsolete with docker
 * You have installed Node.js including node and npm.
 See [Node.js](https://nodejs.org/en/download/).
 TODO: obsolete when using docker
+* TOOD: Prerequisite is that the artifacts we compile agaist are available either on Service Market Place (next TODO: explain how they can be imported into the build env), or via public maven repo

 ### Project Prerequisites